department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/2022-05-Evidence-Submission/conversation-guide.md

 ### Things to watch for:

 - Does the participant understand what they're looking at on the CST overview page?
 - Does the ppt understand the difference between "In progress" and "Decided" claims?
+Do they mention Claim IDs at all when discussing the distinction?
 - Does the ppt understand the status of the claim, and what prompted that status?

 ## Second Task: Looking at an in-progress claim - 15 minutes